- Main Reconciliation Flow

 - Sum up the payouts to get the total.

-At the final step, subtract the total of transfers from the net sales total.
-The result is the Square ending balance for the reconciliation period.
+Finally, subtract the total transfers from the net sales total.
+As a result, you get the Square ending balance for the reconciliation period.

-Next, compare this amount with the ending balance from your clearing account report in Synder for the same date:
+Next, compare this amount to the ending balance on your Synder clearing account report for the same date:

 - Navigate to Reporting→ Balance sheet.